wp-plugins/custom-banners/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Repositions metaboxes, including Featured Image and Editor, into more usable positions

 = 1.4 =
 * Updates Admin interface; adds Settings links to Plugin List.
 * Adds new option, Open Link in New Window, to allow the Banner CTA / Link to open in a new window when clicked.